jdmonin/JSettlers2/doc/Readme.developer.md

                 - Name shadowing and conflicts -> All
     - OK
     	- If eclipse asks "Build the project now?", hit Yes
+- Gradle downloads the project's required and optional library JARs, and the import wizard adds them to the project's Dependencies list.
 - Run the `assemble` or `build` gradle task now to copy resources from `src/main/resources/`.
   To do so: Gradle tasks tab -> jsettlers -> build -> assemble